REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 DETERMINATION OF RESPONSIBILITY

-24. The Hearing Officer’s determination of responsibility shall be made on the basis of the preponderance of the evidence, that is, whether the information presented has shown that it is “more likely than not” that the Respondent engaged in the alleged conduct and therefore violated the Title IX Sexual Harassment Policy.
+1. In reaching its determination, the hearing officer will apply a preponderance of evidence standard (i.e., whether the information presented has shown that it is “more likely than not” that the Respondent engaged in Tile IX Sexual Harassment in violation of the Nondiscrimination Policy).

 1. The Hearing Officer shall recommend a proposed sanction for consideration by the Respondent’s supervisor and University Employee Relations through the processes provided for in the SHRA Disciplinary Action Policy (DAP), if applicable.
 The written determination of responsibility and any referral from the Hearing Officer may become the official recommendation of the supervisor for any required Pre-Disciplinary Conference (i.e., for sanctions of disciplinary suspension without pay; demotion; or dismissal).

-2. Any Appeal from a Title IX determination regarding responsibility or from dismissal of a formal complaint based on an allegation that Title IX personnel had a conflict of interest or bias shall be resolved within the Title IX Complaint Resolution Process and shall not constitute a grievable issue under the SHRA Grievance Policy.
+2. Any Appeal from a Title IX determination regarding responsibility or from dismissal of a Formal Complaint based on an allegation that Title IX personnel had a conflict of interest or bias shall be resolved within the Complaint Resolution Process and shall not constitute a grievable issue under the SHRA Grievance Policy.

 3. Following the issuance of formal disciplinary action, an SHRA employee may file a grievance in accordance with the University of North Carolina SHRA Grievance Policy (SHRA Grievance Policy).

-4. In grievances involving disciplinary sanctions imposed based upon the Title IX Complaint Resolution Process, the SHRA Grievance Panel may receive as evidence the written record of the Title IX Complaint Resolution Process and written determination of responsibility.
+4. In grievances involving disciplinary sanctions imposed based upon the Complaint Resolution Process, the SHRA Grievance Panel may receive as evidence the written record of the Complaint Resolution Process and written determination of responsibility.
 The review by the SHRA Grievance Panel shall be limited to the question of whether the discipline is supported by just cause.

-2. In proceedings under Section 603 of The Code involving the imposition of serious sanction based upon the Complaint Resolution Process, the Title IX written decision may be included as evidence of the grounds for the sanction, however, the Title IX determination of responsibility is not subject to review.
+2. In proceedings under Section 603 of The Code involving the imposition of serious sanction based upon the Complaint Resolution Process, the written decision may be included as evidence of the grounds for the sanction, however, the determination of responsibility under this regulation is not subject to review.

-30. If the Hearing Officer determines that the Respondent is not responsible for a violation of the Title IX Sexual Harassment Policy, the Hearing Officer shall then consider whether the conduct constitutes a violation of the Equal Opportunity, Non-Discrimination and Affirmative Action Policy (NCSU POL 04.25.05).
+1. If the Hearing Officer determines that the Respondent did not engage in Title IX Sexual Harassment, the Hearing Officer shall then consider whether the conduct constitutes Discrimination, Harassment or Retaliation as defined in NCSU REG 04.25.02–Discrimination, Harassment and Retaliation Complaint Procedures.
 In reaching this determination, the Hearing Officer shall consider all relevant evidence presented during the Hearing, including exhibits and testimony, as well as the Investigative Report and any accompanying exhibits.
-The Hearing Officer’s determination will be made in accordance with NCSU REG.
-04.25.02, Section 9.2, with the Hearing Officer serving in the role of the OIED investigator; however, Section 9.2(b) shall not apply, because the Parties will have had an opportunity to review all relevant evidence, the investigative report, and pose questions during the Hearing.
-The Hearing Officer’s final report will be transmitted to the OIED, which will proceed in accordance with NCSU REG 04.25.02.
+The Hearing Officer’s determination will be made in accordance with NCSU REG 04.25.02–Discrimination, Harassment and Retaliation Complaint Procedures, Section 9.2, with the Hearing Officer serving in the role of the OEO investigator; however, Section 9.2(b) shall not apply, because the Parties will have had an opportunity to review all relevant evidence, the investigative report, and pose questions during the Hearing.
+The Hearing Officer’s final report will be transmitted to the OEO, which will proceed in accordance with NCSU REG 04.25.02.

 APPEALS

-32. Any appeal should be directed to the Title IX Coordinator, who will notify the other Party in writing when an appeal has been filed.
+1. Any appeal should be directed to the Title IX Coordinator, who will notify the other Party in writing when an appeal has been filed.
 An appeal must be received within ten (10) days from the date that the written decision is issued to the Parties through any delivery method where receipt can be verified.
-If the tenth (10th) calendar day falls on a Saturday, Sunday, or University holiday, the deadline for filing the appeal will be extended to the next University business day.
 If no timely appeal is filed, the Hearing Officer’s written decision will be final.
 An extension of time to file an appeal may be requested in writing within the ten-day limit, and it is within the discretion of the Title IX Coordinator to grant or deny such requests.

-33. The opposing Party shall have ten (10) calendar days from receipt of the notification of appeal from the Title IX Coordinator to provide a written response to the appeal.
+2. The other Party shall have ten (10) calendar days from receipt of the notification of appeal from the Title IX Coordinator to provide a written response to the appeal.
 Upon receipt of an appeal and any written response to the appeal, the Title IX Coordinator shall appoint an Appeal Officer to review the appeal.
-The Appeal Officer may be a University employee or external third party at the discretion of the Title IX Coordinator.
-The Title IX Coordinator will send a notice to both Parties identifying the Appeal Officer.
-Either Party must notify the Title IX Coordinator within five (5) days if they believe the Appeal Officer assigned to the case has a conflict of interest or bias such that the Appeal Officer could not conduct a fair review of the appeal.
+The Appeal Officer may be a University employee or external third-party at the discretion of the Title IX Coordinator.
+The Title IX Coordinator will send a notice to all Parties identifying the Appeal Officer.
+A Party must notify the Title IX Coordinator within five (5) days if they believe the Appeal Officer assigned to the case has a conflict of interest or bias such that the Appeal Officer could not conduct a fair review of the appeal.
 The Title IX Coordinator shall have the discretion to remove or re-appoint an Appeal Officer if deemed necessary to address a reported conflict of interest or bias.

 1. A copy of the decision being appealed;